Cray-HPE/docs-csm/operations/network/management_network/mellanox/ncns_on_install.md

 Verify the DNSMASQ configuration file matches what is configured on the switches.

-## Example DNSMASQ Configuration File
+## Example DNSMASQ configuration file

-Here is a DNSMASQ configuration file for the Metal network (VLAN1).
-As you can see the router is `10.1.0.1`, this has to match what the IP address is on the switches doing the routing for the MTL network.
+Here is a DNSMASQ configuration file for the Metal network (VLAN 1).
+The router is `10.1.0.1`, which must match what the IP address is on the switches doing the routing for the MTL network.

 This is most commonly on the spines.